-Care should be taken to ensure that recording quality is good.
-The recording equipment must be test advance, and new, unrecorded cassettes/CDs used.
-The recording level should be tested before the state of the tests.
+All recording equipment and CDs must be of as high a standard as possible and care should be taken to ensure that recording quality is good.
+The recording equipment must be tested in advance, and new, unrecorded CDs used.
+The recording level should be tested before the start of the tests.
 Where possible, the recording equipment should have external microphones so that separate microphones can be used for the candidate and the examiner.
 If only one microphone is being used, it should be placed facing the candidate.
 If the candidate is softly-spoken, the microphone should be placed nearer to the candidate before the start of the test.